pathsjp/imce/README.txt

 A more flexible method that gives a finer control over IMCE.
 Note: This could be extended to alter the content or the interface of IMCE by using its javascript methods.

-var imcePopup;// this is our global variable referencing to IMCE window.
+var imcePopup;// this is our global variable referring to IMCE window.
 We use it for tracking its open/closed state

 function openFileBrowser() {